 Compare flip-flop sandals ratings side-by-side >

-Pros: Amazing arch support, smooth and comfortable footbed and straps, durable.
+Pros: Amazing! great arch support, smooth and comfortable footbed and straps, durable.

 Cons: Heavy, a bit stiff/bulky.